40 years since the Stoke-on-Trent National Garden Festival 1986

 The author is also the author of a book of poems about the various “ghosts of Stoke-on-Trent”, a book also new to me.

 Currently on eBay, Dance With the Ghosts of the Past seems to be a discarded library book.
-Local libraries really shouldn’t be discarding books like this, they should be sending them to the Local Collection at Keele.
+Local libraries really shouldn’t be discarding poetry books like this, they should be sending them to the Local Collection at Keele.

 More Nano Banana, in combination with Gigapixel AI